 After being wowed by the look of it coming out of the oven my family and I were even more impressed with the taste.
-The cake was moist and custardy in the middle.
-I looked up the ingredients for a classic french apple cake and other than the addition of sour cream this is basically the same cake but with strawberries instead of apples.
+The cake is moist and custardy in the middle.
+I looked up the ingredients for a classic French Apple Cake and other than the addition of sour cream this is basically the same cake but with strawberries instead of apples.
 So I am calling it French Strawberry Cake.

 - 2 large eggs

 - 1 tsp vanilla extract

 - 1 1/4 tsp baking powder

 - 1/2 cup sour cream

 - 16 ounces fresh strawberries sliced